Baker Street (song): Writing

 Rafferty's daughter Martha suggested in 2012 that he could also have taken inspiration from a book he was reading while travelling, Colin Wilson's The Outsider (1956), which explores ideas of alienation and creativity and a longing to be connected.

 "Baker Street" was recorded in 1977 at Chipping Norton Studios, Oxfordshire, during the sessions for City to City.
 It was co-produced by Rafferty and Hugh Murphy.
 It features a guitar solo played by Hugh Burns.
+Drums were played by Henry Spinetti, although in the official music video they are played by Liam Genockey, who toured with Rafferty between 1979 and 1993.